 10. Ugmonk

 Why it’s good: Ugmonk’s website uses neutral backgrounds and blank space to keep its homepage looking clean.
-The homepage also features user videos showing Ugmonk’s products in use during customers’ work days.
+The homepage also features user videos showing Ugmonk’s products in use.

 What you can steal: